EmilianoCabral/EmilianoCabral/README.md

 <pre>
 📚 studied front end development at coderhouse
-🚩 I am interested in providing the best user experience, prototyping and usability testing 🌱 learning new web development technology
+📚 constantly studying new technologies in web development 🚩 I am interested in providing the best user experience, prototyping and usability testing 🌱 learning new web development technology
 </pre>